 - Because they usually commute, they need the flexibility to take classes on-campus or online.

-At Peirce, we’ve been helping adult learners achieve the dream of a college degree for more than 150 years — and we’re proud to share some of our favorite success stories
+At Peirce, we’ve been helping adult learners achieve the dream of a college degree for more than 150 years.
+We understand your unique challenges and provide the flexibility you need.
+Read some of our favorite adult learner success stories